dotnet/designs/proposed/simple-csharp-programs.md

 ## Synthesized project file

-Behind the scenes, a likely implementation will involved a synethesized project file.
+Behind the scenes, a likely implementation will involve a synethesized project file.
 This would then have all of the information to make the `dotnet` commands work, and open us up to allowing more `dotnet` commands in the future.

 A synthesized project file could live either in memory or in the temp folder.